-Upon receiving a notice sent to him by JD on 2 February 2004 concerning the due date for the seventh renewal fee, he mistakenly instructed JD not to pay this fee for he would pay it himself.
+receiving a notice sent to him by 2 February 2004 concerning the due date for the third renewal fee, he mistakenly instructed JD not to pay this fee for he would pay it himself.
 This instruction was caused by a human error that had occurred for the first time due to pressure incurred as a result of surgery he was undergoing at that time.
 He was not aware that the fee would not be handled by his US attorney in the usual way.
 JD took no action because it believed that the appellant would pay the fees.
-M&C passed the EPO communication dated 5 July 2004 (and other communications concerning three other applications) to JD in several letters dated 26 and 30 August 2004.
+M&C passed the communication dated 5 July 2004 (and other communications concerning three other applications) to JD in several letters dated 26 and 30 August 2004.
 The letters were sent by fax with a confirmation copy sent in the post indicating that the application would become abandoned if the fee was not paid, but that the fee could still be paid within a six-month grace period along with a surcharge fee.
 Regarding the receipt of these letters at JD, there is no record that these reminders from M&C had been received.
 Had such reminders been received it would have been standard practice to instruct the foreign associate to contact the client directly, or to send reminder letters directly to the client.
 In the event that the reminder letters had been received, it was an isolated procedural mistake that these were not acted upon.

-- v.
-In the impugned decision, the Examining Division refused the request for restitutio in integrum.
+- In the impugned decision, the Examining Division refused V. the request for restitutio in integrum.
 It was held that although all due care had been exercised by both M&C and the appellant himself, whose mistake was to be considered as excusable, JD was still responsible for monitoring the payment of the fee it assumed was to be attended to by the appellant.
-The system for monitoring the payments of fees at JD was neither effective nor credible as, by closing their records if the client was to pay the fee, it was impossible for the attorneys to monitor the payment of fees.
+The system for monitoring the payments of fees at JD was neither effective nor credible as, by closing their records if the client was to pay the fee, impossible for the attorneys to monitor the payment of fees.
 Apart from that, the issue concerning the receipt or lack of receipt of the reminders sent by M&C had not been sufficiently explained.
 On the contrary, in this respect the declarations given by the US attorney were contradictory.
 The inexplicable loss of two faxes and two confirmation letters could not be due to a mere accident. - VI.
 An appeal was filed and the appeal fee was paid on 7 September 2006, followed on 9 November 2006 by a written statement setting out the grounds of appeal.
 The appellant essentially reiterated his earlier submissions emphasizing that the law offices involved had established a properly functioning system for handling annuity matters during their long lasting working relationship.
+The reminder sent by M&C could have been inadvertently forwarded to the wrong recipient given the fact that the P&E docketing and annuities group was transferring thousands of files during the period of the file transition.